-7.89.1.1.Purpose
+7.9.1.1.Purpose

 Annual performance evaluations are developmental in nature and are designed to provide feedback to faculty members that will help them to improve performance and/or maintain effective performance.
 Annual performance evaluations are also used as a foundation for making decisions pertaining to salary increases.
 For tenure-track faculty members, annual performance evaluations provide feedback regarding the faculty member's progress toward meeting expectations for reappointment and tenure in years that the faculty member is not under review for reappointment or tenure.
-Annual performance evaluations also provide feedback regarding the faculty member's progress toward meeting expectations for promotion in rank.
+Annual performance evaluations also provide feedback regarding the faculty member's progress toward meeting the faculty member's progress toward meeting expectations for promotion in rank.

-7.89.1.2.
+7.9.1.2.
 Schedule and Procedure

-- (a) The Department Chair or equivalent shall notify each faculty member by February 1 that the department chair during faculty member needs to prepare or update his or her Comprehensive Digital File.
-For tenure-track faculty, the spring semester.
-The faculty member will submit her/his file as directed by the Chair. - (a) The faculty member provides in a timely manner representative evidence to the chair regarding teaching, research or creative achievements, and service.
-The chair should invite written comments and suggestions review shall incorporate written feedback on the faculty member's teaching, research-scholarly and/or creative achievements, and service from tenured members-members of the department; procedures for incorporating such feedback shall be adopted by each college in accordance with Section 7.67.1.
-For research faculty members, the Chair or equivalent shall notify the Director of the department priorCenter with which the research faculty member is affiliated to the performance evaluation meeting with the faculty member. - (b) The chair prepares request a written evaluation of the faculty member's performance.
-The latter shall be made available to the faculty member and added to his or her Comprehensive Digital File. - (a) The faculty member shall update his or her Comprehensive Digital File by April 1.
-Prior to initiating any performance review, the Chair shall be responsible for updating the Letters Folder, the Reports and Recommendations Folder, and the Past Performance Evaluations Folder, including ensuring that documents have been removed in accordance with Sections 7.78.1.4, 7.78.1.9, and 7.78.1.10. - (b) The Chair shall prepare a written Annual Performance Evaluation, which shall include: (1) a written statement evaluating the faculty member's performance in the three areas of teaching, research-scholarly and/or creative accomplishments, and service.
-The chair's, and for library and clinical faculty, clinical and professional practice; and (2) the Annual Performance Evaluation Rating Form, below.
+(a) The Department Chair or equivalent shall notify each faculty member by February 1 that the faculty member needs to prepare or update his or her Comprehensive Digital File.
+For tenure-track faculty, the review shall incorporate written feedback on the faculty member's teaching, scholarly and/or creative achievements, and service from tenured members of the department; procedures for incorporating such feedback shall be adopted by each college in accordance with Section 7.7.1.
+For research faculty members, the Chair or equivalent shall notify the Director of the Center with which the research faculty member is affiliated to request a written evaluation of the faculty member's performance.
+The latter shall be made available to the faculty member and added to his or her Comprehensive Digital File.

+(a) The faculty member shall update his or her Comprehensive Digital File by April 1.
+Prior to initiating any performance review, the Chair shall be responsible for updating the Letters Folder, the Reports and Recommendations Folder, and the Past Performance Evaluations Folder, including ensuring that documents have been removed in accordance with Sections 7.8.1.4, 7.8.1.9, and 7.8.1.10.

+(b) The Chair shall prepare a written Annual Performance Evaluation, which shall include: (1) a written statement evaluating the faculty member's performance in the three areas of teaching, scholarly and/or creative accomplishments, and service, and for library and clinical faculty, clinical and professional practice; and (2) the Annual Performance Evaluation Rating Form, below.

-For tenure-track faculty members, the Chair's written evaluation may shall also incorporate any comments and suggestions of other tenured faculty members in the department.
+For tenure-track faculty members, the Chair's written evaluation shall also incorporate any comments and suggestions of other tenured faculty members in the department.